 The area is a conservation area and home to the Sierra Nevada bighorn sheep habitat – a recovering species.
-Some evidence of historical mining equipment can be seen, along with an old road bed at Morgan Pass.
+Evidence of historical mining equipment and an old road bed at Morgan Pass can be seen.

 The trailhead for this Little Lakes Valley trail sits at over 10,000 feet above sea level for authentic high-altitude hiking.
 This trail leads to several beautiful alpine lakes.
 Long Lake is the largest of the lakes.
 Continuing, you will encounter Chickenfoot Lake.

-Rentals are available at the Rock Creek Pack Station directly off Rock Creek road.
-Trail rides are also available and start from the station.
-Book guided tours through Bishop Pack Outfitters.
+Rentals are available directly off Rock Creek road at the Rock Creek Pack Station.
+Trail rides are also available and start from the station—book guided tours through Bishop Pack Outfitters.